Skip to content

 🔎

 Typically, Rel graph edges are lowercase, and multiword labels are linked with underscores _ (snake_case).
-Strings can also be used as edge names, for example, :"employed by".
+You can also use Strings as edge names, for example, :"employed by".

 Edges between entity nodes

 Edge definitions are inherently directional, from source to target.
-A binary edge may be made undirected by making the underlying relation symmetric.
-This can be done by using transpose:
+To change a binary edge into an undirected one, you need to make the underlying relation symmetric.
+You can do this using transpose:

 def spouse = transpose[spouse]